How to choose the Colombian cities you want to visit?

 Pereira is more an industrial city than a touristic one, and the clothing manufacturing stands out.

-One of the good things about Pereira is that it’s a green city with pleasant temperatures all year round of about 25 degrees Celsius.
+One of the good things about Pereira is that it’s a green city with pleasant temperatures of about 25 degrees Celsius all year round.

 You can take a bike tour around the city to know it fast and well.
 It also offers a reasonably active nightlife, like in Discoteca Paradise.